kimanikevin254/drf-ecommerce-api/docs/DEPLOYMENT.md

     cp k8s/secret.template.yaml secret.yaml
     ```

     > Make sure to replace the placeholder values in the new files with your actual values.
-To generate base64 encode values, you can use `echo -n "<YOUR-STRING>" | base64`.
+To generate base64 encode values, you can use `echo -n "<YOUR-STRING>" | base64` or `python3 encode.py "<YOUR-STRING"`.

 2. Start minikube and enable ingress addon: